Disability Evaluation Under Social

 - As medical experts who testify at administrative law judge hearings or respond to written interrogatories from the administrative law judge.

-A treating source is a claimant's own physician, psychologist, or other acceptable medical source who has provided the claimant with medical treatment or evaluation and has or has had an ongoing treatment relationship with the claimant.
+A treating source is a claimant's own physician, psychologist, or other acceptable medical source who provides or has provided the claimant with medical treatment or evaluation and has, or has had, an ongoing treatment relationship with the claimant.
 The treating source is usually the best source of medical evidence about the nature and severity of an individual's impairment(s).

 If an additional examination or testing is needed, SSA usually considers a treating source to be the preferred source for performing the examination or test for his or her own patient.